 Lecturers.
 These are the individuals who will be teaching you your course content during each semester and they will be on hand to answer any queries about course content.

-Personal Tutor – You will be allocated a Personal Tutor who has a dual role to support you both academically and pastorally and you will often have regular meetings with them.
+Personal Tutor.
+You’ll be allocated a Personal Tutor who has a dual role to support you both academically and pastorally and you will often have regular meetings with them.

 Supporting you to learn a language

-If you would like to study a language as a supplement to your degree, you can join Language Steps, our extracurricular evening language classes.
+If you’d like to study a language as a supplement to your degree, you can join Evening Language Courses, our extracurricular evening language classes.

-If you are an Edge Hill student and do not have English as your first language, you can attend the In-sessional English Language Support Classes in the Language Centre.
+If you’re an Edge Hill student and English is not your first language, you can attend the In-sessional English Language Support Classes in the Language Centre.
 The In-sessional English Language Support Classes focus on academic reading, writing, speaking and listening skills.
 All classes are free on a sign-up basis and are open to all International or EU students.
 For more information, please visit the department’s webpage.

-If you would like any more information about the Language Centre or you have any questions, please contact Lucy McNally:
+If you’d like any more information about the Language Centre or you have any questions, please contact Lucy McNally:

 Keeping the campus beautiful